-The nursing profession needs people that are dedicated to the care of others – male or female.
-There is a perception that nursing is only a female profession, but that couldn’t be further from the truth.
+The nursing profession needs dedicated people to the care of others – male or female.
+There is an old perception that nursing is only a female profession, but that couldn’t be further from the truth.
 Males bring just as much to the table as their female counterparts.
 Nursing is not about your gender, but about how much care and love you put into the profession.
-This blog will dissect how to become a male nurse, why men should be nurses, what it is like to be a male nurse and the pros and cons of male nursing.
-It’s time to throw away the “male nurses” stereotypes and follow your passion…
+This blog will explore how to become a male nurse, why men should be nurses, what it is like to be a male nurse and the pros and cons of male nursing.
+It’s time to throw away the “male nurse” stereotypes and follow your passion!

 How to Become a Male Nurse?

 The steps to becoming a male nurse are exactly the same as they are for female nurses.
-You can read complete details in our “How to Become a Registered Nurse” guide – but as a quick reference, you must complete the following steps to work as a nurse:
+You can read complete details in our “How to Become a Registered Nurse” guide – but as a quick reference, you must complete the following steps to be a registered nurse:

 - Complete an accredited RN program